appscode-cloud/docs/src/en/selfhost-setup/install/selfhosted-demo.md

 ### 8. Get Support

-If you encounter any challenges during the deployment or have questions, reach out to AppsCode support for assistance.
+If you encounter any challenges during the deployment or have questions, email support@appscode.com for assistance.

 Congratulations!
 You have successfully deployed the AppsCode Platform in Self Hosted Demo mode.
 Explore the features and capabilities of the platform in your customized environment.